arlowatts/justdragons/classes/seer.md

 ### Truth Sense

-For every 1 minute you spend talking to someone, you can determine whether someone is lying about a specific factual statement.
+For every 1 minute you spend talking to someone, you can choose a factual statement they made in the last minute and determine if it was a lie.

 ### Future Sight